(Update) New York Mandates Workplace State-Based Retirement Savings Program

 Originally established with funds from the state's fiscal 2019 budget, the provisions of the New York State Secure Choice Savings Program follow those in a number of state programs that are either currently operating or are scheduled to be implemented in the coming years.
 Key features of the program include:

-- Voluntary participation for employers with 10 or more employees.
+- Mandatory participation for employers with 10 or more in-state employees

 - Roth IRA structure.
 Contributions are made on an after-tax basis.
 IRA deduction limits apply.
 Employers cannot make contributions to the plan.